SaltyFish123/SaltyFish123.github.io/_posts/2022-06-23-c++_pointer_reference.md

 Notice that the difference between **T& [N]** and **T (&)[N]**. **T& [N]** means an array of data type **T&** with size N. It is an array of reference and this is not allowed. **T (&)[N]** means that it is a reference of an array **T [N]** whose data type is T and size is N.

-Arrays aren’t the only things in C++ that can decay into pointers.
-Function types can decay into function pointers, and everything we’ve discussed regarding type deduction for arrays applies to type deduction for functions and their decay into function pointers.
-This rarely makes any difference in practice, but if you’re going to know about array-to-pointer decay, you might as well know about function-to-pointer decay, too.
+Arrays aren't the only things in C++ that can decay into pointers.
+Function types can decay into function pointers, and everything we've discussed regarding type deduction for arrays applies to type deduction for functions and their decay into function pointers.
+This rarely makes any difference in practice, but if you're going to know about array-to-pointer decay, you might as well know about function-to-pointer decay, too.
 As the following code shows:

 ```cpp
 // someFunc is a function;